-We observed GC candidates in NGC 55, NGC 247, NGC 253, and NGC 300 with the Hydra-CTIO multi-fiber spectrograph (Barden & Ingerson 1998) during the nights 31 Oct - 3 Nov 2000 and 17 - 20 Oct 2001.
-The nights in 2000 were almost completely clouded out, and provided no useful data on the globular cluster candidates; they did, however, provide useful data on a number of bright Lick index (Worthey et al. 1994) standard stars.
+We observed GC candidates in NGC 55, 247, 253, and 300 with the Hydra-CTIO multifiber spectrograph (Barden & Ingerson 1998) during the nights 2000 October 31-November 3 and 2001 October 17-20.
+The nights in 2000 were almost completely clouded out and provided no useful data on the globular cluster candidates; they did, however, provide useful data on a number of bright Lick index (Worthey et al. 1994) standard stars.
 The nights in 2001 were all clear.
 Table 1 summarizes our spectroscopic observations.

-Hydra-CTIO has 138 2.0 arcsec-diameter fibers that may be robotically positioned with high accuracy on a magnetic plate spanning a 40'-diameter circular field, providing an excellent match to the field size of Mosaic II.
-For the nights in 2001, we typically positioned ~ 80 object fibers, ~ 20 sky fibers, and ~ 3 guide fibers per new field within 20 minutes.
+Hydra-CTIO has 138 2.0 diameter fibers that may be robotically positioned with high accuracy on a magnetic plate spanning a 40' diameter circular field, providing an excellent match to the field size of Mosaic II.
+For the nights in 2001, we typically positioned ~80 object fibers, ~20 sky fibers, and about three guide fibers per new field within 20 minutes.
 We used the atmospheric dispersion corrector, which compensates for the effects of differential atmospheric refraction.
-The fiber positioning was done on the flat surface of the magnetic plate; however, because the focal plane is curved, all observations were taken with the plate made curved by a vacuum chamber attached to the plate.
-Hydra-CTIO's fibers feed a bench spectrograph located in an isolated room beneath the dome floor, a setup which allows for the stable measurement of radial velocities.
-The spectra taken in 2001 were imaged by a Schmidt camera with 400 mm focal length onto a SITe $2K \times 4K$ CCD, which we used in its low-gain (0.84 e^{-} /ADU), low read noise (~3 e^{-}) setting.
-The resolution of the camera is such that unless a slit plate is used to increase spectral resolution, the spectral profile is oversampled by a factor >2; we thus chose to bin the CCD by two pixels in the spectral direction, which reduced the effects of read noise and shorthened readout time, while preserving spectral resolution.
-We used the KPGL1 grating over the wavelength range 3700 - 5900Å, which provided $\sim 2\text{\AA}$ spectral resolution.
-The spectra of bright Lick standard stars, taken in 2000, were imaged with a 229mm Schmidt camera and Loral 3K detector.
-While this camera had poorer image quality and read noise than the 400mm camera used in 2001, the grating, wavelength setting, and spectral resolution were all the same.
+The fiber positioning was done on the flat surface of the magnetic plate;

+however, because the focal plane is curved, all observations were taken with the plate made curved by a vacuum chamber attached to the plate.
+Hydra-CTIO's fibers feed a bench spectrograph located in an isolated room beneath the dome floor, a setup that allows for the stable measurement of radial velocities.
+The spectra taken in 2001 were imaged by a Schmidt camera with 400 mm focal length onto a SITe 2K × 4K CCD, which we used in its low-gain (0.84 $e^-$ ADU-1), low-read noise ( $\sim$ 3 $e^-$ ) setting.
+The resolution of the camera is such that unless a slit plate is used to increase spectral resolution, the spectral profile is oversampled by a factor of greater than 2; we thus chose to bin the CCD by 2 pixels in the spectral direction, which reduced the effects of read noise and shortened readout time, while preserving spectral resolution.
+We used the KPGL1 grating over the wavelength range 3700-5900 Å, which provided $\sim$ 2 Å spectral resolution.
+The spectra of bright Lick standard stars, taken in 2000, were imaged with a 229 mm Schmidt camera and Loral 3K detector.
+While this camera had poorer image quality and read noise than the 400 mm camera used in 2001, the grating, wavelength setting, and spectral resolution were all the same.

-Calibration data taken at the telescope included bias frames, dark frames to monitor possible light leaks entering the open bench spectrograph, twilight sky frames, flat field frames taken while pointed at the illuminated dome white spot, flat field frames taken during the night while illuminating a projector screen located inside the telescope chimney, and comparison lamp exposures (using Hydra-CTIO's He/Ne/Ar emission line sources) taken either immediately before or after an observation.
-We also took some exposures during the night with all fibers pointing at blank sky, to allow us to experiment with the sky subtraction procedure.
-During the second afternoon, we opened the dome and placed a diffusing filter in front of the row of fibers in the spectrograph; exposures taken in this configuration were relatively uniformly illuminated with light, and were used to construct a two-dimensional flat field image ("milk flat").
+Calibration data taken at the telescope included bias frames, dark frames to monitor possible light leaks entering the open bench spectrograph, twilight sky frames, flat-field frames taken while pointed at the illuminated dome white spot, flatfield frames taken during the night while illuminating a projector screen located inside the telescope chimney, and comparison lamp exposures (using Hydra-CTIO's He/Ne/Ar emission-line sources), taken either immediately before or after an observation.
+We also took some exposures during the night with all fibers pointing at blank sky to allow us to experiment with the sky subtraction procedure.
+During the second afternoon we opened the dome and placed a diffusing filter in front of the row of fibers in the spectrograph; exposures taken in this configuration were relatively uniformly illuminated with light and were used to construct a twodimensional flat-field image ("milk flat").